Epigenetic control in regulating oncogenic nucleic acid structures and cell fate specification

 Our main research interest is to understand the mechanistic action of epigenetic control in common human diseases.
-We aim to identify and characterise the conserved regulatory circuits underlie human diseases such as cancer, and age-related diseases.
-Therefore, we use the powerful genetic model organism C. elegans to study conserved regulatory events at the chromatin level.
+We aim to identify and characterise the conserved regulatory circuits underlie human diseases including the onset of human cancer.
+Therefore, in addition to mammalian tissue culture cells, we use the powerful genetic model organism C. elegans to study conserved regulatory events at the chromatin level.
 These round worms (nematodes) share 70% of proteins encoded in the human genome.
 Most proteins involved in transcription and chromatin function are highly conserved.
-The comprehensive genetic tools (e.g. the genome-wide RNAi library), short life cycle (only 3 days), and the ease of molecular experiments (e.g. CRISPR genome editing) make C. elegans a great experimental system to address big biological questions to aid the understanding of the underlying mechanisms for human diseases.
-We currently are investigating the interplay between chromatin modifiers in the cell fate specification using functional genomic and proteomic approaches, and how this interplay impacts on the formation of pathological DNA structure leading to incorrect cell fate and human cancer (Collaboration with Dr. Edwin Chen)
+The comprehensive genetic tools (e.g. the genome-wide RNAi library), short life cycle (only 3 days), and the ease of molecular experiments (e.g. CRISPR genome editing) make C. elegans a great experimental system to address basic biological questions.
+In parallel, we are also using tissue culture cells to aid the understanding of the underlying mechanisms for human diseases.